PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

         <h4>Deploying using a storage block</h4>

-        If you currently use a storage block to load your flow code, but no infrastructure block:
+        If you currently use a storage block to load your flow code but no infrastructure block:

         ```
             from prefect import flow